CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ## Overview

 In this lab, you will learn how to connect Linux hosts to Microsoft Sentinel using the Common Event Format (CEF) and Syslog connectors.
-You will also configure the facilities and severities for the Syslog connector.
+You will also configure the facilities for the Syslog connector.

 >**Important:** There are steps within the next Tasks that are done in different virtual machines.
 Look for the Virtual Machine name references.